SMR-83/Open_Reader/README.md

 * "smallBox.stl" is the file for the 3D printed box
 * "calibrationShapes.docx" contains a printable template for the calibrators
 * "systemIntegrationScripts" contains all source-code
-##### Upcoming Uploads:
-* an SD card flashed with the full project for the Raspberry Pi, including all hardware drivers
-* instructions for set-up from scratch